jsayram/life-wrapped/README.md

 ## 🎯 What is Life Wrapped?

-Life Wrapped records audio throughout your day, transcribes it **locally on your device**, and helps you discover insights about how you spend your time — all without any data leaving your device.
+Life Wrapped records audio throughout your day, transcribes it **locally on your device**, and helps you discover insights about how you spend your time.
+AI summaries are powered by your own API keys (OpenAI or Anthropic), with automatic offline fallback to Basic summaries when no connection is available.

 ### Key Features

 - 🎙️ **Continuous Audio Capture** — Record throughout the day with chunked files
 - 🗣️ **On-Device Transcription** — Apple's Speech framework, no cloud required
+- 🤖 **Smart AI Summaries** — Bring your own OpenAI/Anthropic API keys for best quality
+- 📴 **Offline Fallback** — Basic summaries work without internet
 - 📊 **Rich Insights** — See your day/week/month in words and time
 - ⌚ **Apple Watch Support** — Control and glance from your wrist
-- 🔒 **Privacy-First** — Nothing leaves your device by default
+- 🔒 **Privacy-First** — Transcription on-device; you control AI keys
 - 📱 **Widgets & Siri** — Quick stats and voice control

 ---